dhurlburtusa/shortcuts/semantic_web/rdf-notes.md

 ## Changes

 - A new concept in RDF 1.1 is the notion of an RDF dataset to represent multiple graphs.

+## Graph-based Data Model

+The core structure of the abstract syntax is a set of triples, each consisting of a subject, a predicate and an object.
+A set of such triples is called an RDF graph.

+There can be three kinds of nodes in an RDF graph: IRIs, literals, and blank nodes.

+IRIs in the RDF abstract syntax must be absolute, and may contain a fragment identifier.